 - Last but not the least is the texture of the food.
 Junk food is often a mixture of tantalizing combinations such as the crispy patties of burgers with soft buns and spicy sauces.
 This causes your brain to be stimulated and not get bored of the food.

 But what’s the harm?

 So we get it.
 It’s addictive.
 But still, what’s the harm in indulging your mind as well as your body?
 Well, that’s the point!
 Junk food is only meant to fool your brain and all it does to your body is harm.
 Here’s how:

 - Research shows that junk food makes us impulsive!
 It means that being on a diet of sugary and salty foods for a long time makes people give in to temptations easily and it makes it tough for adolescents to follow rules.

 - Excess junk food consumption also causes inflammation in the part of the brain called the hippocampus.
 Individuals with a damaged hippocampus report higher levels of hunger, which causes them to consume even more junk food!

 - Junk food is also known to shrink our brain’s learning capacity.
 Neurons help our brain remember and create memories and junk food reduces the neurons’ ability to form connections.
 It also reduces the formation of new neurons in the hippocampus, which could potentially lead to mental health illnesses.

-- Excessive junk food can make us unhealthy and obese, leading to digestive track problems, possibility of getting various cardiovasuclar diseases, diabetes and other health problems as we grow up.
+- Excessive junk food can make us unhealthy and obese, leading to digestive tract problems, and the possibility of getting various cardiovascular diseases, diabetes and other health problems as we grow up.

 What can you do to eat less junk food?